junxit/us-congress-bills-117/bill.md

   - **(4)** the Comptroller General of the United States;
   - **(5)** the Committee on Homeland Security and Governmental Affairs of the Senate; and
   - **(6)** the Committee on Oversight and Reform of the House of Representatives.
-- **(d)** *Consultation* In order to ensure the utility and standardization of the comprehensive assessment of each agency, including to support the development of each plan and the governmentwide strategy described in section 5, the Director, in consultation with the Administrator, may share information, best practices, and recommendations relating to the activities performed in the course of a comprehensive assessment of an agency.
+- **(d)** *Consultation* In order to ensure the utility and standardization of the comprehensive assessment of each agency, including to support the development of each plan and the Government-wide strategy described in section 5, the Director, in consultation with the Administrator, may share information, best practices, and recommendations relating to the activities performed in the course of a comprehensive assessment of an agency.

 ## § 4.
 Enterprise Licensing Positioning at Agencies